varunbhoopalam/versioned-values/README.md

 ## Versioned Values

-A transparency and decisions making tool to create and maintain **semantically versioned principles and values** to live a principle-centered life.
+A decisions making tool to create and maintain **semantically versioned principles and values** to live a principle-centered life win transparency and harmony.

 ## Motivation

-Living a principle centered life gives someone the tools to act pro-actively, to live by their values rather than react to life's circumstances.
+Living a principle centered life gives someone the tools to live by their values pro-actively rather than react to life's circumstances.
 Principle-centered decisions give the necessary distance and perspective to avoid emotional decisions that may not be in line with what someone believes.

 Principles are in-arguable, non-changing and intrinsic.
 Principles are not actionable.
 Values are our interpretation of our principles.
 Values are actionable.
 Values are a decision making tool to live a principle-centered life.
 Someone's interpretation of their principles will change over time.
 Their decisions may put certain values in conflict.
 Because cognitive dissonance is a fact of life, a hierarchy of values is necessary.